SvrAdityaReddy/RTOS/Assignment_4/shared_memory/Readme.md

 ```

-When we are using above api calls we should link -lpthread while compiling
+When we are using above api calls we should link -pthread while compiling

 # Reference